Posted June 27, 2015

 Breast Augmentation revisions are demanding.
 The surgical approach is quite varied depending on the problem.
 In some, a new pocket is created; in others the existing pocket is modified with sutures or dissection permitting a better implant fit.
 Implants of different size or shape may be needed.
 Many patients have had several surgeries over the years and require added support in the form of a dermal sling (Strattice).

 It is important to select a surgeon who has experience with this type of surgery to achieve a more optimal result.
-To learn more about breast implant revision follow this link.
+Our New Jersey breast implant revision experts can help you learn more about this procedure and help you figure out if it's the right step for you.
 If you are considering secondary breast augmentation, you will want to discuss your options with Dr Friedlander in an in depth personal consultation.
-She can be reached at 973-912-9120..
+She can be reached at (973) 912-9120.